DeliriumPulse/telescraper/README.md

 ### Windows (GUI)
 1. Download the latest release from the [Releases](https://github.com/DeliriumPulse/telescraper/releases) page (or build from source).
-2. Run `TelegramForwarder.exe`.
+2. Run `Telescraper.exe`.
 3. Login with your API ID and Hash.

 ### macOS (GUI)
 1. Go to the **Actions** tab in this repository.
 2. Click on the latest successful build.
-3. Download the `TelegramForwarder-Mac` artifact.
+3. Download the `Telescraper-Mac` artifact.
 4. Unzip and run the `.app`.

 ### Running from Source (Linux/Mac/Windows)